Social impact investing catches on in the U.S.

 By Manuela Badawy

-NEW YORK, Aug 1 Kim Hartke, who served 14 months in jail for stealing a car to pay for her addiction, turned her life around in part because of financing provided to an Oregon social services program from an innovative type of bond.
+NEW YORK Kim Hartke, who served 14 months in jail for stealing a car to pay for her addiction, turned her life around in part because of financing provided to an Oregon social services program from an innovative type of bond.

 Today, the 53-year-old Hartke is a professional painter, a skill she developed through a training program offered by Central City Concern.
 The Portland, Oregon non-profit that provides healthcare, counseling and housing to people affected by poverty, homelessness and addictions.